 Do you want to boost ROI and cut your development costs in half?
 That scenario is absolutely possible, but the only dependable route we’ve seen to its accomplishment is through data-driven site design and user experience testing.

-Resource: Evaluate the current usability of your ecommerce site with the unique assessment tool, a Stuck Score™.
+Resource: Evaluate the current usability of your ecommerce site with custom-tailored landing page teardown.

 Given the same products and prices, which website do you think would get more sales:

 Site A: Visitors can easily navigate the pages, find the products and information they seek, and are able to make purchases with minimum friction.

 Site B: The site is confusing, difficult to search, and frustrating during checkout.

 When a black and white comparison is used, nobody would seriously choose the second site over the first.
 The conclusion is obvious.

 Problems arise, though, when those familiar with the site and instrumental in the site development (management and team) can perform the necessary navigation, search, and checkout functions effortlessly – thereby assuming any visitor with an ounce of intelligence can do the same.